-Below is a map that describes the current plan, form and layout of the village/town.
+Overleaf is a map that showing the current plan, form and layout of the centre of East Leake.

 Figure 6 - OS Map of East Leake - Published 2023

 This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationary Office © Crown Copyright.
 Unauthorised reproduction infringes Crown Copyright and may lead to prosecution or civil proceedings.
 Rushcliffe Borough Council - 100019419